 Online Master’s Degrees in Counseling and Psychology

 Counselors provide expert advice and compassionate care to those who are struggling.
 From schools and hospitals to homes, they offer advice to clients at their most vulnerable.
 And due to their position of authority, many counselors are required to meet certain standards around education, fieldwork, and licensing before they are allowed to practice.
-While each individual domain of counseling has its own stipulations, practically all counselors are required to earn an advanced degree in their field of expertise.
+While each domain of counseling has its own stipulations, practically all counselors are required to earn an advanced degree in their field of expertise.

 While undergraduate degrees lay the foundation for work as a counselor, master’s degrees dive deeply into the specifics and nuances of a particular domain of study.
 Often these programs are a blend of both didactic learning and hands-on, supervised fieldwork.
-Through accreditation with authoritative agencies and alignment with state licensing requirements, many master’s programs in counseling and psychology model their curricula to a broad, peer-reviewed standards.
+Through accreditation with authoritative agencies and alignment with state licensing requirements, many master’s programs in counseling and psychology model their curricula to broad, peer-reviewed standards.

 Thanks to the maturation of online degree programs, it’s never been easier to earn your master’s degree from home.
-Even when master’s programs in counseling or psychology include supervised fieldwork requirements, they can still be accessed from anywhere and faculty work with students to find local internship opportunities.
+Even when master’s programs in counseling or psychology include supervised fieldwork requirements, they can still be accessed from anywhere, and faculty work with students to find local internship opportunities.
 However, due to state licensure requirements, it’s still important for prospective master’s students to compare a school’s curriculum with the licensing requirements of the state they eventually wish to practice in.

 A master’s degree in counseling or psychology is a critical step on the path to making a career out of helping others.
 But choosing the right master’s program requires careful attention to detail.